 Or that combinations of proper nouns and nouns might make up over 70 percent of most searches?

-At least those are a couple of the conclusions from researchers at Yahoo who are trying to find effective ways to better understand the structure of search queries used by searchers.
+At least those are a couple of the conclusions from researchers at Yahoo trying to find effective ways to understand better the structure of search queries used by searchers.

 A study of queries entered into Yahoo’s search engine in August of 2006 took a close look at The Linguistic Structure of English Web-Search Queries (pdf), and tried to get an understanding of the way that people phrase what they are looking for when they search.